memfault/interrupt/_drafts/unittests-cpputest.md

 test with _no_ other dependencies.
 Firmware is naturally coupled with other parts of hardware, and that makes it difficult at first to set up a unit test.

-For example, a flash K/V storage module may call an `analytics_inc()` function to record the number of writes, a `watchdog_feed()` function during a large flash delete operation, and `timer_schedule()` to help defragment the flash later in the future.
+For example, a flash storage module may call an `analytics_inc()` function to record the number of writes, a `watchdog_feed()` function during a large flash erase operation, and `timer_schedule()` to help defragment the flash later in the future.
 If we are testing only the flash K/V store, We _do not_ want to include the analytics, watchdog, and timer source files into our unit test.

 That brings us to a few best practices to follow, especially when writing unit tests for complex and entangled code.